-Certain of our patents may also expire and fall into the public domain, as has already occurred with certain patents in the HIFU division's patent portfolio.
-See Item 4, "Information on the Company-HIFU Division-HIFU Division Patents and Intellectual Property."
-We also rely on trade secrets and proprietary know-how, which we seek to protect through non-disclosure agreements with employees, consultants and other parties.
+As is common in the life sciences and medical industry, we engage the services of consultants and independent contractors to assist us in the development of our products.
+We rely on trade secrets and proprietary know-how, which we seek to protect through non-disclosure agreements with employees, consultants and other parties.
 It is possible, however, that those non-disclosure agreements will be breached, that we will not have adequate remedies for any such breach, or that our trade secrets will become known to, or independently developed by, competitors.
 We also rely on copyright protection.
 Litigation may be necessary to protect trade secrets, know-how or copyrights owned by us.
 In addition, effective copyright and trade secret protection may be unavailable or limited in certain countries.